psschwei/audio-metadata/README.md

 - The backup location is printed to the screen
 - You can safely delete the backup when you're satisfied with the changes
 - The tool uses ffmpeg's ID3v2.3 format for metadata
+- Album title setting is currently supported for MP3 and FLAC files only